teleprint-me/agent/README.md

 Assuming no errors occur, the server process id is registered, then killed at program exit.
 If an error occurs, its likely that a zombie process exists.
 Its recommended that you kill that process before executing the program again.

 This is not a bug.
 It's just a limitation of the current implementation.

-## Future Plans

-- Automate llama.cpp setup and installation.
-- Automate model download and quantization.
-- Enable easy modification of application settings.
-- Refine support for tool-calling.
-- Add a basic vim-like text editor.
-- Add dynamic syntax high-lighting.
-- Add basic auto-complete, fim, and chat support.
-- Add dynamic retrieval augmented generation.
-- Enable hot-swapping models for memory constrained environments.
-- And more.

-I have a lot of ideas, but I have no idea how I'm going to go about it.
-I'm just experimenting as I go.

-## Layout

-I'm currently in the process of merging older projects together directly into this one.
-Some modules may be entirely or partially broken.
-Some dependencies have issues.

-The primary sub-packages are:

-- cli: The main program.
-- config: Automated configuration.
-- llama: Core llama-server wrapper.
-- text: Text extraction utilities.
-- tools: Tools available to models.
-- examples: Usually where I prototype modules.

 ## Contributions